CodeoNordic/just-another-calendar/documentation/event-components.md

-Each event component defined in the [config](./init.md#eventcomponents-array) should have a list of fields to display, along with optional criteria to describe which events should use it.
+Each event component defined in the [config](./init.md#eventcomponents-array) should have a list of fields to display, along with optional criteria to describe when they should be displayed.

 ## Field Definition
 Each field can be defined in three separate ways: